 Dis-ease, the antithesis of health was the basis of much of my early medical education.
-Over the many years of clinical practice I have observed not only the antecedents of disease, but also those that maintain health and promote healing.
+Over the many years of clinical practice, I have observed not only the antecedents of disease but also those that maintain health and promote healing.

-As a family physician practicing integrative medicine, I have noted the powerful impact of stress, environmental toxicants, such as PCBs, dioxin, heavy metals like mercury from silver amalgams, intestinal candida and parasites, have on the overall health of many of my patients.
-I have seen chronic cases of migraines, irritable bowel syndrome, eczema, allergies, fatigue, fibromyalgia, osteoarthritis, PMS improve and many times resolve completely when those factors that impede the body’s own inherent healing mechanisms are treated with an integrative medical approach.
+As a family physician practicing integrative medicine, I have noted the powerful impact of stress, and environmental toxicants, such as PCBs, dioxin, heavy metals like mercury from silver amalgams, intestinal candida, and parasites, have on the overall health of many of my patients.
+I have seen chronic cases of migraines, irritable bowel syndrome, eczema, allergies, fatigue, fibromyalgia, osteoarthritis, and PMS improve and many times resolve completely when those factors that impede the body’s own inherent healing mechanisms are treated with an integrative medical approach.

 Acupuncture has existed for over 3000 years and Homeopathic Medicine predates contemporary pharmacology by over 130 years.